hojoon0724/hourglass/README.md

 Swift was chosen for its compatibility with the Apple ecosystem, with future plans to extend it to other Apple devices.

-#### UIKit and Xcode:
+#### SwiftUI and Xcode:

-The project will utilize UIKit to build the application's user interface and Xcode as the development environment, laying the groundwork for future expansion to other Apple devices.
+The project will utilize SwiftUI to build the application's user interface and Xcode as the development environment, laying the groundwork for future expansion to other Apple devices.

 #### Minimum Viable Product: